cilium/cilium/Documentation/policy/language.rst

 * The host network namespace where the pod is running.
 * Within the cluster prefix but the IP's networking is not provided by Cilium.

+Conversely, CIDR rules do not apply to traffic where both sides of the connection are either managed by Cilium or use an IP belonging to a node in the cluster (including host networking pods).
+This traffic may be allowed using labels, services or entities -based policies as described above.

 .. note::

    When running Cilium on Linux 4.10 or earlier, there are :ref:`cidr_limitations`.